MusicMamba: A Dual-Feature Modeling Approach for Generating Chinese Traditional Music with Modal Precision: Introduction

-\begin{itemize} \item \textbf{Mamba architecture to the MIDI domain.} We applied the Mamba architecture to MIDI music generation, proposing the Dual-Feature Modeling Module, which combines the strengths of Mamba and Transformer Blocks.
-Through the Bidirectional Mamba Fusion Layer, we integrated local details with global structures, achieving excellent performance in long-sequence generation tasks.
+\begin{itemize} \item \textbf{Mamba architecture to the MIDI domain.} We apply the Mamba architecture to MIDI music generation, proposing the Dual-Feature Modeling Module, which combines the strengths of Mamba and Transformer Blocks.
+Through the Bidirectional Mamba Fusion Layer, we integrate local details with global structures, achieving excellent performance in long-sequence generation tasks.

-\item \textbf{REMI-M Representation.} We extended the REMI representation with REMI-M, introducing mode-related events and note type indicators, allowing the model to more accurately capture and generate modal information in melodies.
+\item \textbf{REMI-M Representation.} We extend the REMI representation with REMI-M, introducing mode-related events and note type indicators, allowing the model to more accurately capture and generate modal information in melodies.

-\item \textbf{FolkDB.} We created a high-quality Chinese traditional music dataset, FolkDB, designed for studying Chinese traditional music.
+\item \textbf{FolkDB.} We create a high-quality Chinese traditional music dataset, FolkDB, designed for studying Chinese traditional music.
 With over 11 hours of music covering various styles, FolkDB fills a gap in existing datasets and provides a foundation for further research. \end{itemize}